tasal9/ZamAI/Google-Summer-of-Code.md

 # Making a proposal

-The application period for GSOC is March 18-31 ([Timeline](https://developers.google.com/open-source/gsoc/timeline)).
+The application period for GSOC is March 24 - April 8 ([Timeline](https://developers.google.com/open-source/gsoc/timeline)).
 Send your proposal through the official [GSOC page](https://summerofcode.withgoogle.com/organizations/6095582066638848/).
 We encourage students to send a first draft early in this period, this allows us to give feedback and and ask for more information if need.
 See https://google.github.io/gsocguides/student/writing-a-proposal for some guidelines.

 Note: this year we will likely accept 1-2 students.
 We expect to get more strong proposals than available slots, so we will need to turn some good proposals down.